NuGet/docs.microsoft.com-nuget/docs/nuget-org/nuget-org-faq.md

 If you want to transform your account to an organization, and this account is already associated with a Microsoft account login, please follow the steps given in the documentation for [organizations on nuget org](organizations-on-nuget-org.md).

-If however, your nuget.org account is not associated/linked with a Microsoft account, you can follow the steps below to transform this account to an organization.
+If, however, your nuget.org account is not associated/linked with a Microsoft account, you can follow the steps below to transform this account to an organization.
 1. **Requirement**: You need to have an individual account first created on nuget.org to be used as an admin on the org account.
-If you do not have one, please [create a new nuget.org account](#how-to-create-a-nugetorg-account)
+If you do not have one, please [create a new nuget.org account](individual-accounts.md)
 2. Follow the [steps to recover your password login](#how-to-recover-nugetorg-password-login) for your nuget.org account if you do not have password login for it, if you do, skip this step.
 3. [Login to nuget.org](https://www.nuget.org/users/account/LogOnNuGetAccount) using the username/password login.
 4. Once logged in, you will see the popup dialog show up like below.
 This is the password discontinuation dialog box.